 The report considers two options: (a) alternative analyses on a case-by-case basis or (b) a comprehensive evaluation of the policies before adoption.
-Of these two options, the authors' preferred alternative is to conduct a comprehensive evaluation of the carry-over provisions within the ABC control rules before adopting them as revised ABC control rules in the respective FMPs.
-The SSC agrees that a comprehensive analysis would inform the NPFMC of the risks and benefits associated with adoption of this provision.
-However, the SSC recognizes that the circumstances underlying the decision to adopt phase-in provisions are often case specific and may be difficult to "hard wire" into a new control rule for potential adoption as an FMP amendment.
-Given the NPFMC's current approach to setting harvest specifications and the mechanisms already in place in most fisheries to alleviate the issues commonly addressed through these provisions, the SSC recommends that the NPFMC utilize the flexibility of the technical guidelines to address phase-in situations on a case-by-case basis without a comprehensive analysis.
-The SSC supports the Technical Guidelines as currently written, which indicate that a full, comprehensive analysis of phase-in options is required only if the NPFMC wishes to adopt a comprehensive phase-in policy for wide-scale implementation through a fishery management plan amendment.
+Of these two options, the authors' preferred alternative is to conduct a comprehensive evaluation of the carry-over and phase-in provisions within the ABC control rules before adopting them as revised ABC control rules in the respective FMPs.
+The SSC agrees that a comprehensive analysis would inform the NPFMC of the risks and benefits associated with adoption of one or both of these provisions.
+Further, this could inform the SSC on the effectiveness of "stair-step" approaches or potential alternatives.
+However, as noted above, the circumstances underlying the decision to adopt phase-in provisions are often case specific and may be difficult to "hard wire" into a new control rule for potential adoption as an FMP amendment.
+Given the NPFMC's current approach to setting harvest specifications and the mechanisms already in place in most fisheries to alleviate the issues commonly addressed through these provisions, the SSC recommends a methodical, analysis-based approach for any future wide-scale implementation.